How to Build a Custom Closet Shelving System

 Building shelving into your closet transforms wasted vertical space into organized storage.
 The difference between a closet that works and one that doesn't is usually just three things: the right height for what you're storing, enough depth to hold what matters, and hardware that won't sag under weight.
 A custom system beats prefab units because you control the layout—shelf heights match your actual clothes, bins, and seasonal gear instead of forcing everything into somebody else's spacing.
 The good news is you don't need carpentry skills.
 You need a level, a stud finder, the right fasteners, and an afternoon.
 The shelves themselves can be anything from basic pine boards to plywood to finished melamine.
 The real work is getting the brackets straight and the weight-bearing parts into the studs.
 Once that's done, the system will hold everything you throw at it for years.

-- Finish and load test.
+7. Load Gradually and Monitor.
 Fill shelves gradually over the first week.
 Start light and work your way up to your heaviest items.
 This lets you spot any flex or movement early, when you can adjust.
 If a shelf sags, you either need another bracket, a thicker board, or weight reduction.
 Most sagging happens in the first 24 hours as fasteners settle.